micahvandegrift/micahvandegrift.github.io/CV.md

 2017
 ----
+**Article | What is digital scholarship, and what's it doing in libraries?
+A Manifesto.** Rachel Smart, Carolyn Moritz, Aaron Retteen, Sarah Stanley, Devin Soper, Micah Vandegrift
+* This article is a work in progress that will outline the state of digital scholarship and attempt to make the argument that this mode of work for research libraries is the new normal.
+Collaborative authorship will be shared with every member of the Office of Digital Research and Scholarship at FSU Libraries.
+The pre-print will be posted and written online at [https://www.authorea.com/176682/j7KwxuqRe5w1MHd7-nJ77g](https://www.authorea.com/176682/j7KwxuqRe5w1MHd7-nJ77g) with a deadline of late summer 2017.

 **Article | (Working title) Forecasting a "maturity model" for Supporting Public Access Policies: A Preliminary Study.** Devin Soper, Renaine Julian, Cinthya Ippoliti, Amy Koshoffer
 * Our research question for this project is what does a “maturity model” for public access outreach/support look like?
 What resources/skills are necessary to achieve a high-level of support?
 We're basing this on [a study done by Cox et. all](https://via.hypothes.is/http://eprints.whiterose.ac.uk/101389/13/RDM%202%20survey%20final%20version%20201608%20JASIST%20inc%20figs%20and%20tables%20WRRO.pdf) which surveyed Universities in the UK, Australia, and Europe in attempt to outline what mature research data services look like.